ju-chen/Voide1220.github.io/_pages/about.md

 Actively recruiting research interns and engineering interns, please feel free to contact me!

-I obtained the PhD's degree from <a href="https://mediabrain.sjtu.edu.cn/">MediaBrain Group</a>, Shanghai Jiao Tong University, advised by <a href="https://scholar.google.com.hk/citations?user=x_sgJskAAAAJ&hl=zh-CN">Prof. Yanfeng Wang</a> (交大人工智能学院院长) and <a href="https://mediabrain.sjtu.edu.cn/yazhang/">Prof. Ya Zhang</a> (国家万人), also collaborating with <a href="https://weidixie.github.io/">Prof. Weidi Xie</a>(海外优青), <a href="https://siheng-chen.github.io/">Prof. Siheng Chen</a>(海外优青), <a href="https://mediabrain.sjtu.edu.cn/yuwang/">Prof. Yu Wang</a> and <a href="https://sunarker.github.io/index.html">Prof. Jiangchao Yao</a>.
-Before that, I obtained a Bachelor's degree in Engineering from University of Electronic Science and Technology of China, where I studied under <a href="https://scholar.google.com.hk/citations?user=r0aZUfoAAAAJ&hl=zh-CN&oi=ao">Prof. Yong Liu</a> (国家杰青 & 长江学者), awarded with the honor of Outstanding Graduate.
+I obtained the PhD's degree from <a href="https://mediabrain.sjtu.edu.cn/">MediaBrain Group</a>, Shanghai Jiao Tong University, advised by <a href="https://scholar.google.com.hk/citations?user=x_sgJskAAAAJ&hl=zh-CN">Prof. Yanfeng Wang</a> (人工智能学院院长) and <a href="https://mediabrain.sjtu.edu.cn/yazhang/">Prof. Ya Zhang</a> (国家万人), also collaborating with <a href="https://weidixie.github.io/">Prof. Weidi Xie</a>(海外优青), <a href="https://siheng-chen.github.io/">Prof. Siheng Chen</a>(海外优青), <a href="https://mediabrain.sjtu.edu.cn/yuwang/">Prof. Yu Wang</a> and <a href="https://sunarker.github.io/index.html">Prof. Jiangchao Yao</a>.
+Before that, I obtained a Bachelor's degree in Engineering from University of Electronic Science and Technology of China, where I studied under <a href="https://scholar.google.com.hk/citations?user=r0aZUfoAAAAJ&hl=zh-CN&oi=ao">Prof. Yong Liu</a> (国家杰青 & 长江学者), awarded with the honor of outstanding graduate.

 <p> <b>Email:</b> cju[dot]void[at]gmail[dot]com /  ju_chen[at]alumni[dot]sjtu[dot]edu[dot]cn          &emsp;